edunham/toys/README.md

 Guesses what symbol goes with what English letter when given a file with space-separated symbols, of letter-to-symbol encrypted English (probably).

+ics
+---

+Tell it who you want to remember to talk to.
+Import the .ics file it emits into your calendar.
+Your calendar will remind you to talk to the people you wanted to.

 lugmeetings
 -----------